Individuals from across the world may take part in the Foundation’s online and face-to-face courses.

 Bradford University School of Management has launched the world’s first circular economy MBA, developed in partnership with the Ellen MacArthur Foundation and leading businesses including B&Q, BT, Cisco, Renault and National Grid.
 Find out more about the MBA course.

 Cranfield University is currently developing a Masters in Technology Innovation and Management for a Circular Economy.
 This Part-Time MSc for industrial professionals will be developed with the flexibility to adapt to the needs of industry, organisational challenges and the changing lifestyle of learners incorporating flexible working and digital technologies.
 More information coming soon.

-In 2015 TU Delft is running the world’s first edX MOOC on the Circular Economy, in collaboration with the Ellen MacArthur Foundation and the Leiden-Delft-Erasmus Centre for Sustainability.
+In 2015, TU Delft ran the world’s first edX MOOC on the Circular Economy, in collaboration with the Ellen MacArthur Foundation and the Leiden-Delft-Erasmus Centre for Sustainability.

-The MOOC runs from 20 October 2015 for seven weeks on the edX platform.
+The MOOC ran for seven weeks on the edX platform and the course is now available again for you to take at your own pace.
 Through the MOOC, learners are challenged to design a future that rethinks our current “take-make-waste” economy to focus on circular, innovative products and business models.
-Find out more about the MOOC and register.
+Find out more about the MOOC and take part here.